KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

     RdcServer Server01

+I mostly think of returning strings to build a document when using this approach.
+You can also build more complicated objects to return.
+This could be a true XML object or any other type of object.

-# nested template pattern
+# Nested template

-This pattern generally involves using a template for the headder and footer of the content.
+This pattern generally involves using template data for the header and footer of the content.
 Then allowing the user to specify a script block to be invoked for the body of the content.
-Our RdcGroup command from the last post is a good example for this one.
+Our RdcGroup command from the last week is a good example for this one.

     function Get-RdcGroup
     {